thevickypedia/pyfilebrowser/README.md

 Multiple user profiles can be loaded using `.user1.env`, `.user2.env` and so on.<br>
 User profile's permissions are automatically set based on the `admin` flag.

+> :warning:&nbsp;&nbsp;Any configuration changes made in the UI will be lost, unless backed up manually.<br>
+Changes should always go through the `.env` files.

 **[OR]**